 A Verizon Business Account

-ACHMA VISB may appear for payments involving business mobile phones, wireless hotspots, tablets, or other Verizon services.
-Business payments can be larger than ordinary residential wireless bills and may include multiple lines or devices.
+ACHMA VISB may appear for payments involving Verizon business wireless accounts, company phones, mobile hotspots, tablets, field devices, or other business services.

 Another Account User Made the Payment